 The ambition was to create new tools for clinicians and patients in the form of programmes (applications or in short “apps”) for smart phones within three areas: treatment, communication and diagnostics.

-The project developed a range of app prototypes in a close collaboration with users from hospitals, students from technical schools and companies in the industry.
+The project developed a range of app prototypes in close collaboration with users from hospitals, students from technical schools and companies in the industry.
 The prototypes were tested by personnel and patients.
 In addition, the project developed a concluded app “The OUH wayfinding APP”, which is now implemented and helps patients, relatives and personnel finding their way around the two registers of OUH.

 At Odense University Hospital there is a high degree of the implementation of apps in benefit of both patients and personnel.
 This is partly due to APPlied Health’s fundamental identification of needs for patients and personnel and the early app prototypes, which the project has developed and tested.